alsutton/mastodon-aws-architecture/README.md

 since problems were reported back in 2018.

 I did try a MemoryDB Redis instance, and an ElastiCache clustered instance, and hit the `CROSSSLOT` error mentioned in the bug.
-This is why we're not running a 3 replica Elasticache Redis Instance.
+This is why we're using a 3 replica Elasticache Redis Instance.

 #### Scaling-up